mvanwinkleias/blog_posts/2023-05-10-package_shell_walkthrough/2023-05-10-package_shell_walkthrough.md

 you do with a project isn't actually related to the thing you originally set out to do.

+### A "First" Project - Conclusion

+You SHOULD use a template system.

 ## Complexity

+How should an ideal project template behave?!

 ### Basic Assumptions